Facebook quietly launches Mac and PC Workplace Chat apps with screen share

 Share anything, even your screen

 What’s totally new to Facebook is screen sharing.
-As Facebook evolves from text towards visual communication, being able to show people what you’re looking at could be an important complement to video chat.
-While Slack only added screen sharing in May over four years after launch, Workplace now has it less than a year after its debut.
+As Facebook evolves from text toward visual communication, being able to show people what you’re looking at could be an important complement to video chat.
+While Slack only added screen sharing in May, more than four years after launch, Workplace now has it less than a year after its debut.

 Screen sharing is now available on both the Workplace Chat desktop apps and on web.
-Not only can you share your full-screen, but you can select to only share a specific desktop app you’re running.
+Not only can you share your full screen, but you can select to only share a specific desktop app you’re running.
 That could be invaluable if you want to avoid embarrassing yourself or exposing sensitive work data or communications.
 For example, you might only share Excel or your web browser, but not Slack or your email client.

-Establishing this level of privacy for screen sharing is important since that’s one of the biggest concerns of clients using office software made by Facebook.
+Establishing this level of privacy for screen sharing is important as that’s one of the biggest concerns of clients using office software made by Facebook.
 It’s the reason that Facebook does not directly integrate your normal social network profile with Workplace, opting to keep them completely separate.
 Just because a News Feed and instant messaging are useful for work doesn’t mean you want your boss seeing how you socialize.

-Overall, the new desktop software gives Facebook Workplace a preferred spot on your computer when it might otherwise drown within Chrome or Firefox.
+Overall, the new desktop software gives Workplace a preferred spot on your computer when it might otherwise drown within Chrome or Firefox.
 Combining the familiarity of Facebook’s design with the prominence of dedicated desktop apps could encourage the constant collaboration the company hopes to enable.

 0